Beauty SEO Tips

 Makeup SEO Keywords

-As you can see, the term “makeup” has the highest average monthly searches which peak in November.
+The term “makeup” has the highest average monthly searches, which peak in November.
 Click here to view the complete list of makeup SEO keywords.
 Please note, I have excluded keywords with an average search volume of less than 500.

 Beauty Keywords List